 The answer should be yes!

 Hybrid churches offer much more than digital services—they offer entire online campuses for people to gather together!
-By combining assets like livestreams, apps, social media platforms, websites, and more, your online campus holds endless ways to connect with your digital congregation.
+By combining assets like church service livestreams, apps, social media platforms, websites, and more, your online campus holds endless ways to connect with your digital congregation.
 That being said, in order to make the most out of what is digitally possible, your church must invest in and upkeep these assets the same way you would a physical campus.

 Be sure to regularly refresh your digital presence by making sure each asset listed above (plus anything else you utilize) is up-to-date and made to feel as welcoming as your physical building.
-Your app and website should reflect who you are as an organization by showcasing your mission and values, how you serve your community, how you build discipleship, events you have planned, and some video content of your latest sermons and gatherings.
+Your church app and website should reflect who you are as an organization by showcasing your mission and values, how you serve your community, how you build discipleship, events you have planned, and some video content of your latest sermons and gatherings.
 Your social media and emails should reinforce your messaging and keep your congregants informed on what’s currently going on.

-The beauty of a hybrid model is that it allows people to experience their ministry in a digital or physical environment whenever they need to.
+The beauty of a hybrid church model is that it allows people to experience their ministry in a digital or physical environment whenever they need to.
 By having the ability to engage with their church online throughout the week, congregants feel a stronger sense of community and connection when they are able to attend in-person—showing the importance of having a combination of digital and physical campuses.

 Connecting physical and digital campuses could include:

-- Live streaming services and sermons
+- Livestreaming services and sermons

-- Coordinating bible studies that meet in-person and over Zoom
+- Coordinating Bible studies that meet in-person and over Zoom

 - Using digital connection cards for attendees